 Basics of the Unlimited Dining Plan

 Like the drink packages, the Unlimited Dining Plan needs to be purchased for the entire length of the cruise.
-For short three day cruises, Royal Caribbean advertises the package starts at $29 a day, per person for the plan.
+For short 3-day cruises, Royal Caribbean advertises the package as low as $29 a day, per person for the plan.

 With the package, cruisers can eat at all of the specialty restaurants onboard, minus the Chef’s Table, as many times as they want during the trip.
 In theory, you could eat at multiple restaurants for each meal.
 Although, getting reservations that overlap are not usually permitted.

 For restaurants with a flat fee (e.g., Chops Grille or Jamie’s Italian), the plan entitles you to all the starters and desserts you want to order.
 Restaurants like Chops Grille or Hooked Seafood charge additional fees for a second entree.

 At a la carte restaurants, like Izumi or Playmakers Sports Bar and Arcade, you receive a food credit for up to $35.

 Unfortunately, you are not able to make reservations pre-cruise once you purchase the package.
 A complimentary reservation is made for the first night at your preferred dining time.